lbai-lab/push/docs/source/index.rst

 PusH Documentation
 ===================================

-This is documentation for the PusH library `https://github.com/lbai-lab/push`.
+This is documentation for the PusH `library <https://github.com/lbai-lab/push>`_

 .. note::

-   PusH and its docs are under active development.
+   PusH and these docs are under active development.
+Use at your own risk.

 .. toctree::
    :glob: